TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sqlquery.md

 * Low parallelism (for cross partition queries).
 * Using operators that can only by served via scans like CONTAINS.
 When possible, write queries to use a filter on partition key.

+## **Recommended Documents**
 Please refer to documents below on how to measure RUs per query, and get execution statistics to tune your queries:

-## **Recommended documents**

 * [Query Azure Cosmos DB data with SQL queries](https://docs.microsoft.com/azure/cosmos-db/sql-api-sql-query)
 * [Tuning query performance with Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/sql-api-sql-query-metrics)